Congratulations On Your Pregnancy

 • Beneficial pregnancy foods include amaranth (an ancient and very nutritious grain), seaweeds in small amounts (such as wakame are rich in minerals and calcium), micro-algae (barleygrass or wheatgrass are best during pregnancy) in small doses, almonds, walnuts, chicken liver, bone-marrow soups and stews.

 • Beverages – warm, filtered water, chammomile and nettle teas, fresh vegetable juices with ginger.
-Drinking herbal tea is fine just drink limit each variety to one cup per day.
+Drinking herbal tea is fine just drink limit each variety of herb to one cup per day.

 • It is not recommended that a woman dramatically change her diet during pregnancy, she should safely abstain from such extreme items as intoxicants and highly refined, chemical-laden products (Pitchford, 2002, p.107).